Shoot for the Stars, Aim for the Moon: Recording

 Jess Jackson, the album's mastering engineer, described his job as "wizardry", largely because he was constrained by the sometimes poorly recorded material and unfinished double vocals.
 According to Jackson in Complex, "if [Pop Smoke] was around to this day, I would ask him to get back in the studio and just lay in an additional double or something".
 Jackson refined the tracks to get the professional sound of a big recording studio; he wanted to honor Pop Smoke's memory by not "chang[ing] it to a large extent".
 While sequencing the album, Republic Records wanted the track-listing to be a certain way but Jackson realized some tracks did not work together.
 Jackson and the record company cooperated to sequence the album so each song is in time with the next track.
 Jackson submitted the final version of the album's masters at 06:00 on June 30, 2020; he said it had been a difficult process and that he had been working on the album for over six months, often working on it for 10 to 12 hours a day.

+"Paranoia" originally contained a verse from Pusha T. UMG forced the verse to be removed from the track as they believed it contained lyrics dissing Drake.